 If you adopt a system like mine, I’d suggest giving yourself a few months just to get used to tracking your expenses and seeing where the money goes.
 (And Mint can be great to keep track of spending in categories — it’ll even let you set budgets for the category and track them.)
 After a few months, take a look at things and try to get a better sense of where it’s “too much,” either because you’re spending beyond your means or you’re spending more than you really care to.
 For example, you may have a souped up internet/phone/cable TV package, but a) never watch 95% of the channels you receive, and b) never use your landline.
 You may be able to significantly reduce your monthly bill every month without feeling any pain with the cuts.
 You may also realize that you have leftover savings every month that should be allocated elsewhere — instead of leaving it to chance it might be time to put that $200 or $300 towards a student loan, or in a fund for a savings goal.

 Personally I prefer to just have a general “bucket” budget rather than a category-by-category budget, but that’s just me.
-Readers, how do you do your budgets?
+Readers, do you believe in setting and sticking to a budget?
 Have you always had one, or were there times in your life that you haven’t kept track of money?